WsttXm/RiskEngine/README.md

 | `DIAGNOSTIC` | Adds app-scoped boot ID and Widevine hashes |

 `collectAndroidId` / `collectBootId` / `collectDrmId` override a profile.
 Hashes include the host package name, so they are deterministic app-scoped pseudonyms — **not** encryption, anonymization, or an absolute non-reversibility guarantee.
 Reports never expose raw Android ID, DRM ID, boot ID, IMEI, IMSI, Wi-Fi/Bluetooth MAC, SSID, or BSSID.

+The five new hardware collectors and layered-ID composition run in every privacy profile. `MINIMAL` disables only the three identifiers above, not hardware fingerprinting or local continuity storage.
+If storage is unavailable, the implementation can fall back to the fixed salt `riskengine`, so installation isolation is not guaranteed in that case.

 ## Demo